Short-Term Rehab & Weekend or 5- to 10-Day Detox

 For questions, you can call our 24/7 helpline that at .
 A caring and knowledgeable admissions navigator can answer any questions that you may have and help you through the admissions process.

-Upon admission to Laguna Treatment Hospital, you’ll receive an intake evaluation, where a clinician or doctor will work with you to outline a treatment path that will help you get sober and learn the tools needed to maintain that sobriety.
+Upon admission to Laguna Treatment Center, you’ll receive an intake evaluation, where a clinician or doctor will work with you to outline a treatment path that will help you get sober and learn the tools needed to maintain that sobriety.
 If you’re staying in rehab on a short-term basis, your case manager will work with you to ensure you have a strong aftercare plan to keep you on the road to recovery.

 Was this page helpful?